SergioHilario/cousera-getting-and-tidying/CodeBook.md

 Finally a Fast Fourier Transform (FFT) was applied to some of these signals producing fBodyAcc-XYZ, fBodyAccJerk-XYZ, fBodyGyro-XYZ, fBodyAccJerkMag, fBodyGyroMag, fBodyGyroJerkMag.
 (Note the 'f' to indicate frequency domain signals).

 ## Considered measurements
-The whole data set can be found in http://archive.ics.uci.edu/ml/machine-learning-databases/00240/ .
-From this data we selected the following measurements of the above described signals:
+Each of the above features come with a corresponding measurement description.
+For our final data set we only needed the following measurements on the above described signals:

 mean(): Mean value

 std(): Standard deviation

 ## Units